Skip to content

 # material where previously was material

-result = jnp.where(feasible_material_matrix & is_material_matrix, material_indices, result)
+result = jnp.where(feasible_material_matrix & is_material_matrix, param_arr, result)

-# material, where previously was air
+# material, where previously was background material (air)

 fill_name = self.fill_material